"The things that make me different are the things that make me, me."

 Yes, what we discuss stays between us.

-The only exceptions are if you disclose to me that you are involved in major criminal activity or if you disclose information that highlights a potential risk to the safety to the safety of yourself or others.
+The only exceptions are if you disclose to me that you are involved in major criminal activity or if you disclose information that highlights a potential risk relating to your or others' safety.

-I take confidentiality seriously, and I’ll explain the limits and answer any uncertainty you may have clearly in our first session.
+I take confidentiality seriously, and in our first session I’ll explain the limits and answer any uncertainty you may have.

 All professional counsellors must have "Supervision" with an appropriately qualified Supervisor.
 Whilst client-related issues are discussed in such sessions, all references are anonymised.
 The Supervisor is in any event equally bound by duties of confidentiality.